myifeng/upload-download-java/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/myifeng/upload-download-java/Java%20CI%20with%20Gradle)
 ![license](https://img.shields.io/github/license/myifeng/upload-download-java)

-A file upload and download module for Java.(通用性的文件上传与下载模块)
+**A file upload and download module for Java.**

+**It is out of business and returns a collection of file paths that you can decide how to use and where to use。**

 ## Environments